 2. Metal factory – built chimneys, of course, contain only one passageway for venting smoke and gasses, the inside of the pipe.

 3. Flue liners – In a modern masonry chimney, the inner wall of the flue is lined with some type of material, for safety, ease of cleaning, and improved performance.
+Interested in a Stainless Steel Liner, click here for info.

 Old Tyme Chimney Repair also offers Fireplace Repair in Dennis MA and all surrounding areas!